Upcoming Day Retreats at the Seminary of the Immaculate Conception

-The Missionaries of the Most Holy Eucharist are proud to announce the establishment of a new Eucharistic Retreat Center in the United States, offering silent and preached retreats to laity, religious and clergy.
+The Missionaries of the Most Holy Eucharist have established a new Eucharistic Retreat Center in the United States offering silent and preached retreats to laity, religious and clergy.
 The center is located in the beautiful Seminary of the Immaculate Conception in Huntington, Long Island.
-Surrounded by hundreds of acres of magnificent countryside, on the North Shore of the island, the seminary offers an ideal location for the person who needs a break from the busyness of daily life, so as to listen to the voice of the One who speaks most powerfully in silence.
-Retreats commence in early January 2015.
+Surrounded by hundreds of acres of magnificent countryside, on the North Shore of the island.
+The seminary offers an ideal location for the person who needs a break from hectic daily life, so as to listen to the voice of the One who speaks most powerfully in silence.
+For more details….
+Read More

 Who are we?